Sodium-ion battery: Metal alloys

-Metals

 Many metals and semi-metals (Pb, P, Sn, Ge, etc.) form stable alloys with sodium at room temperature.
 Unfortunately, the formation of such alloys is usually accompanied by a large volume change, which in turn results in the pulverization (crumbling) of the material after a few cycles.
 For example, with tin sodium forms an alloy Na_{15}Sn_{4}, which is equivalent to 847 mAh/g specific capacity, with a resulting enormous volume change up to 420%.

 In one study, Li et al. prepared sodium and metallic tin Na_{15}Sn_{4}/Na through a spontaneous reaction.
-This anode could operate at a high temperature of 90 C in a carbonate solvent at 1 mA cm^{−2} with 1 mA h cm^{−2} loading, and the full cell exhibited a stable charge-discharge cycling for 100 cycles at a current density of 2C.
+This anode could operate at a high temperature of 90 C in a carbonate solvent at 1 mA/cm^{2} with 1 mAh/cm^{2} loading, and the full cell exhibited a stable charge-discharge cycling for 100 cycles at a current density of 2C.
 (2C means that full charge or discharge was achieved in 0.5 hour).
 Despite sodium alloy's ability to operate at extreme temperatures and regulate dendritic growth, the severe stress-strain experienced on the material in the course of repeated storage cycles limits cycling stability, especially in large-format cells.

 Researchers from Tokyo University of Science achieved 478 mAh/g with nano-sized magnesium particles, announced in December 2020.

 In 2024, Dalhousie University researchers enhanced sodium-ion battery performance by replacing hard carbon in the negative electrode with lead (Pb) and single wall carbon nanotubes (SWCNTs).
 This combination significantly increased volumetric energy density and eliminated capacity fade in half cells.
 SWCNTs endured active material connectivity, boosting capacity to 475 mAh/g and reducing losses, compared to 430 mAh/g in Pb cell without SWCNTs.